-Transesophageal echocardiography (TEE) is performed to assist in the diagnosis of cardiovascular disorders when noninvasive echocardiography does not reveal enough information to confirm a diagnosis.
-TEE provides a better view of the posterior aspect of the heart, including the atrium and aorta.
+Transesophageal ECHO (TEE) is performed to assist in the diagnosis of cardiovascular disorders when non-invasive ECHO does not reveal enough information to confirm a diagnosis.
+TEE provides a better view of a part of the heart called the posterior aspect, including the atrium and aorta.
 It is done with a transducer attached to a gastroscope that is inserted into the esophagus.

-The depth of the endoscope and movement of the transducer is controlled to obtain various images of the heart structures.
+The depth of the endoscope and movement of the transducer is controlled to obtain images of the heart structures.
 TEE is usually performed by the cardiologist and a nurse.
-The images obtained by TEE have better resolution than those obtained by routine transthoracic echocardiography because TEE uses higher frequency sound waves and offers closer proximity of the transducer to the cardiac structures.
+The images obtained by TEE have better resolution than those obtained by routine ECHO because TEE uses higher frequency sound waves and brings the transducer closer to the cardiac structures.

 The test cannot be done on pregnant women or children under 18 years of age.

 - A previous ECHO must have been completed

 - You need a friend or family member to drive you home after the procedure

 - You (the patient) must be able to give consent to the procedure; if this is not possible, please ensure a family member is available to give consent

 - You must not eat or drink anything (including no caffeine) from midnight prior to your appointment

 The procedure will take approximately one hour and the recovery will take approximately two to four hours, depending on how you feel after the conscious sedation.